mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 _The alarm went off.
 My heart pounded.
 I couldn’t put into words how I felt.
 I did not want to get out of bed at all.
 But I scraped myself out of bed to turn off the alarm and got ready for the day._

 _At this point in my mission, I felt extremely anxious and depressed every day.
 To flat out say it, I had little to no desire trying to form connections with people, much less even want to talk to anyone—strangers, members of the congregation, other missionaries.
 I had become so indifferent that I felt like my mind was going crazy.
 I wasn’t just nervous when I was around people; I was SCARED of them.
 Now I was really fulfilling the stereotype of a quiet person, and that scared me.
-My thoughts especially raced about 5 to 7 finding.
-I absolutely dreaded knocking on doors._
+My thoughts especially raced about knocking doors from 5 to 7.
+I absolutely dreaded it every day._

 _Elder Rhoades told me that I needed to reach out to Sister Beardall—the mission president’s wife—for help.
 When I called her, I told her that I was not doing well at all.
 She referred me to a counseling clinic and said that I’d receive a survey.
 She told me to be completely honest with it.
 While I was filling out the survey, some of the things it asked sort of scared me._